-- Step 1: Open a dispute within 180 days of the date you made the payment.
+Step 1: Open a dispute within the applicable timeframe.
 This might allow you to start a direct conversation with the seller regarding your issue with the transaction that may help resolve the dispute.
 If you are unable to resolve the dispute directly with the seller, proceed to Step 2.
-We will place a hold on all funds related to the transaction in the seller's PayPal account until the dispute is resolved or closed. - Step 2: Escalate the dispute to a claim for reimbursement within 20 days after opening the dispute, if you and the seller are unable to come to an agreement, or we will automatically close the dispute.
+We will place a hold on all funds related to the transaction in the seller's PayPal account until the dispute is resolved or closed.

+Step 2: Escalate the dispute to a claim for reimbursement within 20 days after opening the dispute, if you and the seller are unable to come to an agreement, or we will automatically close the dispute.
 You can escalate the dispute to a claim for reimbursement through the Resolution Center.
 The seller or PayPal may also escalate the dispute to a claim at this point.
-If you are making an Item Not Received claim, PayPal may ask you to wait at least 7 days from the transaction date to escalate the dispute. - Step 3: Respond to PayPal's requests for documentation or other information, after you, the seller or PayPal escalates your dispute to a claim for reimbursement.
+If you are making an Item Not Received claim, PayPal may ask you to wait at least 7 days from the transaction date to escalate the dispute.

+Step 3: Respond to PayPal's requests for documentation or other information, after you, the seller or PayPal escalates your dispute to a claim for reimbursement.
 PayPal may require you to provide receipts, third party evaluations, police reports or other documents that PayPal specifies.
-You must respond to these requests in a timely manner as requested in our correspondence with you. - Step 4: Comply with PayPal's shipping requests in a timely manner, if you're filing a Significantly Not as Described claim, PayPal may require you, at your expense, to ship the item back to the seller, to PayPal or to a third party (which will be specified by PayPal) and to provide Proof of Delivery. - Step 5: PayPal will make a final decision (including automatically closing any dispute or claim), in its sole discretion, based on the eligibility requirements set forth above, any additional information provided during the online dispute resolution process or any other information PayPal deems relevant and appropriate under the circumstances.
+You must respond to these requests in a timely manner as requested in our correspondence with you.

+Step 4: Comply with PayPal's shipping requests in a timely manner, if you're filing a Significantly Not as Described claim, PayPal may require you, at your expense, to ship the item back to the seller, to PayPal or to a third party (which will be specified by PayPal) and to provide Proof of Delivery.

+Step 5: PayPal will make a final decision (including automatically closing any dispute or claim), in its sole discretion, based on the eligibility requirements set forth above, any additional information provided during the online dispute resolution process or any other information PayPal deems relevant and appropriate under the circumstances.

+Opening Disputes: Timeframes

+Claim Type Timeframe Item Not Received Dispute must be opened within 180 days of the date you sent the payment to the seller.
+Significantly Not as Described Dispute must be opened (i) within 30 days of the date of delivery or fulfilment (as applicable) of an order or (ii) within 180 days of the date you sent the payment to the seller, whichever is sooner.
+Unauthorized Transactions and Other Errors Refer to the user agreement for applicable timeframes.